tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 	    return render(request, 'rango/search.html', {'result_list': result_list})

-By now, the code should be pretty self explanatory to you.
-The only major addition is the calling of the `run_query()` function we defined earlier in this chapter.
-To call it, we are required to also import the `bing_search.py` module, too.
-Ensure that before you run the script that you add the following `import` statement at the top of the `views.py` module.
+The code should be pretty self explanatory.
+The only major addition is that we have called the `run_query()` function we defined earlier in this chapter.
+To call it though, we need to import the `bing_search.py` module.
+So check that before you run the script that you add the following `import` statement at the top of the `views.py` module.

 {lang="python",linenos=off}
 	from rango.bing_search import run_query, read_bing_key